 Leaving the dark, religious & mythological background aside, Holi is a beautiful, fun, and ‘happy’ festival, yet there are only a handful of children’s books about Holi.
 This was one of the key reasons for me to write Colour Carnival, the 2nd book in the Dev and Ollie series.

 Here are some books to learn more about Holi!
 Some books cover the religious and historical significance in-depth while others focus solely on the fun element of Holi.

 Nonfiction Book on Holi

 Festivals Around The World: Holi by Grace Jones

 The entire book is well put together with each section covering different aspects of Holi.
-The book starts with an introduction to the definition of a festival as well as some basics on Hinduism.
-It explains with great simplicity why Holi is celebrated with the story of Pralad.
+The book starts with an introduction to the definition of a festival as well as some basics of Hinduism.
+It explains with great simplicity why Holi is celebrated with the story of Prahlad.
 The book also touches upon the reason for lighting up the Holika bonfire the previous evening.

-Finally, one of my favourite aspects of a festival are included – the music and the food!
+Finally, one of my favorite aspects of a festival is included – the music and the food!
 This is a simple and informative non-fiction book for an introduction to Holi.
-And the little character Prita in the book helps the readers with some Hindi terminology too. [picture book, ages 5 and up]
+And the little character Prieta in the book helps the readers with some Hindi terminology too. [picture book, ages 5 and up]

 Celebrations in My World: Holi by Lynn Peppas